Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 The Investigation Report

-After the time for a Party’s written response to the evidence has expired, the Investigator will create an Investigative Report that fairly summarizes all of the relevant evidence gathered in the course of the investigation.
+After the time for a Party’s written response to the evidence has expired, the Investigator will create an Investigative Report that fairly summarizes the relevant evidence gathered during the investigation.

 At least 10 days prior to the Hearing, the Investigator will send each Party and each Party’s advisor a copy of the Investigative Report in an electronic format or a hard copy.
 A Party or a Party’s advisor may make a written response to the Investigative Report by providing a copy to the Investigator and the Title IX Coordinator no later than noon of the last business day before the day of the Hearing.
 The Title IX Coordinator will provide a Party’s written response, if any, to the other Party.
 A copy of the Investigative Report and all written responses by the Parties will be provided to the Decision-maker prior to the Hearing.